 How it Works

 Wad-Free® is simple and easy to use!
 Videos, photos, instructions, and tips for both Wad-Free for Bed Sheets and Wad-Free for Blankets & Duvet Covers are below:

 Attaching Wad-Free is Easy (and Similar to a Garter Clip):

 1. Slide the clear round tab toward center to release it.
 Cover the open tab completely with fabric near the corner of your bedding, including plenty of fabric slack.

 3. Slide the fabric-covered tab down into the channel, giving the bedding a slight tug back to make certain it is secure.

 4. For Wad-Free for Bed Sheets: attach the four corners of the sheet to the four tabs of Wad-Free.
 The completed sheet will look like a little parachute.

 All sheets – both flat sheets and fitted sheets – and every blanket/duvet cover in the load must be attached to it's own Wad-Free.

 The Gentle/Delicates cycle is best, and never use a high spin speed.

 How to Load Your Appliances:

-Pick up each sheet or blanket/duvet cover by the Wad-Free and fluff it out so that it resembles a parachute.
+Pick each sheet or blanket/duvet cover up by the Wad-Free and fluff it out so that it resembles a parachute.
 Load them one at a time into your appliances.
 Re-fluff each item when transferring from washer to dryer.